-Millions of Australians take long-haul flights every year, whether to the northern hemisphere to escape the cold snap and bask somewhere on a beach, or escape the heat and head to cooler climates.
+Millions of Australian’s and Kiwi’s take long-haul flights every year, whether to the northern hemisphere to escape the cold snap and bask somewhere on a beach or to escape the heat and head to cooler climates.
 Be it a bar in San Torino, a vineyard in France, a beach in Ibiza or a sojourn in a Phuket resort: it’s no fun if you’ve got a DVT.

 What is a DVT?